Davilopesm/cblol-schedule/README.md

 ## Overview

 This application showcases the schedule for the Campeonato Brasileiro de League of Legends (CBLOL) in 2024.
-Developed using the Go programming language and [Go Templ](https://templ.guide/)

 ## Features